zer0cache/matic-docs/docs/validate/mainnet/validator-knowledge-base.md

 This could be because your `inventory.yml` file may have some formatting issues.
 Correct them with proper indentation and then try again

-**9. For a Matic Validator, do I need to setup a Sentry and Validator node or can I just run the Validator node only?**
+**9. For a Polygon Validator, do I need to setup a Sentry and Validator node or can I just run the Validator node only?**

-For the Matic Validator, our ecosystem and architecture demands that you run a Sentry + Validator setup.
+For the Polygon Validator, our ecosystem and architecture demands that you run a Sentry + Validator setup.
 This is to ensure that your Validator node is not exposed to the public and only your Sentry node is.

 Your Sentry node gleans information / blocks from the network and then relays them to the validator for validation.